tiborm/lynchburg-limonade/README.md

 ## Development server

+To run this repo locally you will need to have node.js and npm installed on your computer.
+Please run npm install first.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve  --open` for a dev server.

 ## Running unit tests

-I added a few very basic tests just for demo purpuse.
+A few very basic tests added.
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests.